 Each application for a campus apartment or a triple suite in Clark Hall must be as part of a complete qualifying group with all names listed on each student application in order to verify mutual roommate requests.
 Groups may be of mixed classifications.
 Mutually confirmed group requests submitted during the official housing registration period will be processed in order of official cumulative credit hours for the entire group.
 Groups with the highest number of cumulative credit hours are assigned first.
 When there is only one room (or apartment) type remaining to be assigned and more than one group with the same number of cumulative hours has applied, other determining factors such as application submission dates/times, group average GPA, current hours, etc. are then reviewed

-Keep in mind that apartments are double occupancy by bedroom and each apartment group applicant must still have a minimum of 60 credit hours by the start of the fall.
+Keep in mind that apartments are double occupancy by bedroom (both one and two bedrooms) and each apartment group applicant must still have a minimum of 60 credit hours by the start of the fall.
 Apartment applications from those who will not meet this minimum credit hour requirement will automatically be disqualified, thus affecting the ENTIRE group.

-Upon successful submission of the application form you will receive a confirmation message in Crusader Connect.
-After later review, you will receive another message via Crusader Connect to advise if your application was 'approved' or if it was 'denied' due to failure to submit your housing contract.
+Upon successful submission of the application form you will receive a confirmation email from The Forum.
+After later review, you will receive another message via Crusader Connect to advise that your application was 'approved' IF you also submitted the housing contract.
+You will receive a separate email to adivse that your application cannot be processed due to failure to submit the housing contract.
 An 'approved' application will be processed but does NOT indicate automatic placement in your first choice of campus housing.
-After Housing Registration Week, successful applicants will later receive an email notice within Crusader Connect containing housing assignment information.
+An 'approved' application simply means that you properly followed instructions.
+Before the end of the spring semester, successful applicants will receive an email containing housing assignment information.
 Remaining applicants will be notified regarding temporary 'wait' list status.

 If you qualify for an automatic exemption to the UD residency requirement and wish to claim official 'Commuter Status' [age 21 before the first class day of the academic year; senior standing (90 credit hours); married; veteran; or commuter living with local parents within a 50 mile radius of campus] you MUST submit this online "Commuter Form" for next year marking all boxes.
 Submissions prior to July 1st will qualify for a Housing Deposit refund.
 Students who may later qualify for 'commuter status' mid-semester are still subject to the refund schedule policies as outlined on the "Residency Requirement" web page.